ofekyem/Facebook-Project/Node js Server/README.md

 ![addDB](picsForREADME/2.png)

-After you have done that, go into the cloned folder and run in terminal the command:
+After you have done that, go into the folder "Node js Server" and run in your terminal (Or in Vs-Code terminal) the command:

 npm install